A topic from the subject of Biochemistry in Chemistry.

 • Chromatography: A technique for separating mixtures of compounds.
 Chromatography can be used to identify and quantify the components of biological samples.

 • Electrophoresis: A technique for separating charged molecules in an electric field.
-Electrophoresis can be used to identify and quantify the proteins and nucleic acids in biological samples.
+Electrophoresis can be used to identify and quantify proteins and nucleic acids in biological samples.

 Types of Experiments